DylanWusee/PointPWC/README.md

-# PointPWC
+# PointPWC-Net: *Cost Volume on Point Clouds for (Self-) Supervised Scene Flow Estimation*
 This is the code for [PointPWC-Net](https://arxiv.org/abs/1911.12408), a deep coarse-to-fine network designed for 3D scene flow estimation from 3D point clouds.
+Created by <a href="http://web.engr.oregonstate.edu/~wuwen/" target="_blank">Wenxuan Wu</a>, <a href="http://web.engr.oregonstate.edu/~lif/" target="_blank">Fuxin Li</a> from Oregon State University.

 **Update:**